dinanathsj29/angular-forms-templatedriven-tutorial/README.md

   </figure>
 </p>

-Angular Forms - 7 - Tracking state and validity
+7 - Tracking state and validity
 =====================
 - As Validations are an important aspect of programming, before sending data to the server it's pretty important to `validate the form data and show user respective visual feedback or error message`
 - Using `ngModel` in a form gives you more than just two-way data binding: